 Because of their unique history and culture, Jews have a strong sense of identity.
 Although they have much in common with other Jews around the world, the Jews of Asia have a very distinctive lifestyle.
 Most of the Jews in this part of Asia are Ashkenazim, or descendants of the Jews who inhabited the Germanic region of Europe.
+This is due, in part, to the immigration of Bukharian Jews to Israel and the United States.
 One of their most distinguishing features is their use of the Yiddish language (a German dialect that has some Hebrew elements).
 Most of the Ashkenazim came into Central Asia from other parts of the Soviet Union before and during World War II.

 Bukharan Jews are an indigenous group within Uzbekistan and Tajikistan.
 They are known as "Bukharan" because they settled primarily in Bukhara, Uzbekistan but they prefer to be known as "Israel" or "Yahudi."
 They claim descent from the ten tribes of Israel who were exiled to Persia in the fifth century.
 They speak Bokhara, a Jewish dialect of Tajik.
 Some Jews also live in India, mainly in Bombay and the surrounding areas.
 They are known as Bene Israel ("the Children of Israel").
 They speak an Indo-Aryan language called Marathi.